Skip to content

 cd /opt/komodo

-docker compose -f mongo.compose.yaml --env-file compose.env up -d
+docker compose -p komodo -f mongo.compose.yaml --env-file compose.env up -d

 Lessons Learned

-• Alpine does not have ss: The iproute2 package (which includes ss) is not installed by default on Alpine.
-Use netstat from the net-tools package instead, or install iproute2 with apk add iproute2.
+• Alpine does not have ss: Use netstat from the net-tools package instead, or install iproute2 with apk add iproute2.

 • High RAM allocation: 32 GB RAM is allocated to this LXC, but actual usage is lower.
 This may be intentional for MongoDB's working set cache or could be reduced after profiling.